dbsghdz1/FinePay/README.md

 #Korean below

-# 📡 SolShare – Peer-to-Peer Wallet Address Sharing & Solana Transfer
+# 📡 FinePay – Peer-to-Peer Wallet Address Sharing & Solana Transfer

 An iOS app built with Swift that allows seamless exchange of wallet addresses and instant Solana transfers between iPhones using MultipeerConnectivity.